 A small start-up made microcomputers for business in the days when they were still called microcomputers.

 The company had one basic computer design.
 It was similar to every other CP/M computer on the market at the time.
 Except in one important respect: there were three versions.

 You can probably guess which was the most popular.
-The elite model sold more than the other two.
-A number of customers took budget models.
-Usually this was part of a multiple order where managers got elite computers and peasants got the budget ones.
+The élite model sold more than the other two.
+Some customers took budget models.
+Usually this was part of a multiple order where managers got élite computers and peasants got the budget ones.

 The mainstream model barely sold at all.

 As you’d expect there’s a sting in the tail of this story.
 Internally the three computers were identical.
 They had the same processor, same memory, same disk and ran the same software.
 The only difference was in the colour of the cases and the badges on the front of the machines.